Kubernetes Observability For Humans

 Traces are relatively easy to collect for Kubernetes system components, though it does require some configuration and a 3rd party tool or two.
-Collection can be done with the OpenTelemtry Collector to route them to an appropriate tracing backend for storage, processing, and analysis.
+Collection can be done with a tool like the OpenTelemetry Collector, or Jaeger, to route them to an appropriate tracing backend for storage, processing, and analysis.

 In terms of getting traces from applications, that will require some instrumentation on your part.
 You can achieve application-level tracing by implementing a distributed tracing library — such as OpenTracing — directly into your application’s code, or by using a service mesh.
 Both require significant development and implementation time, and their value may not prove worth the effort.

 As mentioned earlier, Kubernetes provides information about its state — essentially any change to any resource type — via the API logs.
-Though, without special tooling, reconstructing your clusters state from these logs may prove very difficult.
+Though, without special tooling, reconstructing your cluster’s state from these logs may prove very difficult.
 The value of knowing your cluster’s state is greatly magnified when used in conjunction with logs, metrics, and other observability data.
-Together, they can give you a complete picture of the current, past, and insight into the future state of your cluster.
+Together, they can give you a complete picture of the present and past, as well as insights into the future state of your cluster.